RE: Through the teaching of Religious Education at Freshfield we seek to ensure that all

 How we plan for and teach RE

 Children at Freshfield have RE lessons weekly or blocked theme days, through which their understanding of religious beliefs and practices builds over time.
-Following Sefton’s SACRE (Standing Advisory Council on Religious Education) scheme of work 2016, lessons involve exploration of religious narratives, the study of rituals and practices and the key tenets and symbols of each faith.
+Following Sefton’s SACRE (Standing Advisory Council on Religious Education) scheme of work 2021-2026, lessons involve exploration of religious and non-religious narratives, the study of rituals and practices and the key tenets and symbols of each faith.
 Significant objects are studied to bring lessons to life and familiarise the children with things that have particular importance in different faiths.

 How we evaluate learning in RE

 The impact of our RE curriculum can be found in children’s written work and the quality of discussions that they have.
-Children demonstrate their growing knowledge and understanding of religions in a range of carefully designed tasks.
+Children demonstrate their growing knowledge and understanding of religions and non-religious world views in a range of carefully designed tasks.
 Over time, children demonstrate their deepening understanding of individual faiths by making connections within a faith, as well as showing their growing understanding of the discipline of RE by making links across different religions.

 The impact of our RE curriculum can also be found in our children’s deep respect for one another and their attitude towards others, underpinning our School values.
 We are proud of how our RE curriculum supports children to both value difference and understand which shared values and beliefs unite us.